How to choose the best duck breed(s) for you

 - *The following breeds are currently labeled “No rank” in conservation status since they’re novel hybrid breeds: Golden 300 Hybrid Layer, Grimaud Hybrid Pekin, White Crested, White Layer.

 *Note: The conservation status of breeds can and does change.
 For instance, since we initially got Welsh Harlequins, their status has changed from Threatened to Watch, a positive trend!
-To verify the current conservation status of duck breeds, visit Metzer Farms or Livestock Conservancy.
+A good source to help you verify the current conservation status of duck breeds is The Livestock Conservancy.

 The importance of breed temperament

-For most backyard duck or pet duck parents, we would strongly urge you NOT to undervalue sociability/calmness.
+For most backyard duck or pet duck parents, we would strongly urge you NOT to undervalue calmness.
 For us, this has proven to be the most important feature in our ducks.

-Ducks that are less stressed, tend to be healthier.
-They might not love it, but they don’t overreact to being handled or picked up by humans (especially important when they’re sick, injured, or headed to a vet appointment).
-And they tend to be more amenable to conversion to “pet” status, which requires petting, snuggling, and lap time.
+Ducks that are calmer tend to be less stressed and healthier.
+Also, they might not love it, but they don’t overreact to being handled or picked up by humans, which is especially important when they’re sick, injured, headed to a vet appointment, or having their feet looked at for signs of serious bumblefoot infections.
+And calmer breeds tend to be more amenable with conversion to “pet” status, which involves living in close proximity to humans who pet and hold them.

 (Read: 9 tips and tricks for keeping indoor pet ducks.)

-How to choose the duck breed(s) that’s right for you
+How to find the duck breed(s) that’s right for you

 Ready to select the duck breed (or breeds) that’s right for you?
 Here’s what we’d recommend:

-Step 1: List the features that are most important to you in a duck, from most to least important.
+Step 1: Based on the criteria above, list the features that are most important to you in a duck, from most to least important.

-Step 2: Weight the most important features higher than the least important features.
-For instance, if egg production is most important to you, you might weight it 1.5x higher whereas the least important feature (example: foraging ability), would be weighted less, at 0.5x.
+Step 2: Weigh the most important features higher than the least important features.
+For instance, if egg production is most important to you, you might weight it 1.5x higher than the least important feature (example: foraging ability).
+So in this example, foraging would be weighted at 0.5x.

-Step 3: Calculate the breeds that are best suited to your needs, then do more research on the individual breeds to determine which breed or breeds you want to get.
+Step 3: Calculate the breeds that are best suited to your needs.
+Then do more research on the individual breeds to determine which you want to get.

-Let’s say you’re a homesteader and the two most important duck breed features to you are: 1) egg laying ability, and 2) foraging ability.
-Less important features to you are: 1) sociability, and 2) conservation status.
+Let’s say you’re a market gardener and the two most important duck breed features to you are: 1) egg laying ability, and 2) foraging ability.
+Less important features to you are: 1) calmness, and 2) conservation status.

 Duck breed calculation: